How do benign and malignant tumors differ? | Channels for Pearson+

 1

-Benign tumors: These are non-cancerous growths.
-They do not invade surrounding tissues or spread to other parts of the body.
-They are usually encapsulated and grow slowly.
+Benign tumors are non-cancerous.
+They grow slowly and do not invade nearby tissues or spread to other parts of the body.
+They are usually encapsulated, which means they are contained within a protective layer.

-Malignant tumors: These are cancerous growths.
-They have the ability to invade nearby tissues and spread to other parts of the body through a process called metastasis.
-They tend to grow more rapidly and are not encapsulated.
+Malignant tumors are cancerous.
+They have the ability to invade surrounding tissues and spread to other parts of the body through a process called metastasis.
+This is a key characteristic that differentiates them from benign tumors.

-Compare the invasiveness: Benign tumors remain localized and do not invade surrounding tissues, whereas malignant tumors invade and destroy surrounding tissues.
+Consider the implications of these differences: Benign tumors, while they may grow large, typically do not pose the same threat as malignant tumors because they do not invade other tissues.
+Malignant tumors can disrupt normal bodily functions by invading tissues and organs.

-Consider the potential for metastasis: Malignant tumors can metastasize, meaning they can spread to distant parts of the body, while benign tumors do not have this capability.
+Reflect on the statement provided: The correct distinction is that benign tumors do not invade surrounding tissues, while malignant tumors do.
+This is a fundamental difference in their behavior and potential impact on health.

 Related Videos